GuyMograbi/webpack-the-missing-guide/README.md

 # Webpack - the missing guide

+> The majesty in Webpack's simplicity explained.
+Ease your web development today!
+Learn Webpack by examples.

+# Introduction

+The JavaScript world is bursting with new concepts that spawn ingenious libraries.
+So much so that it is becoming harder to keep up with this community's pace.

+Every now and then one of those tools changes the way we look at things and paves the way for new possibilities.
+One such tool is Webpack which is simply referred to as a module bundler but is so much more - and as time goes it is getting more and more attention.
+This is why I chose to focus on Webpack for this post.

-In this post I quickly teach you how to use webpack and then I dive into loaders.
+By the end of this post you will learn how to use Webpack and then I will dive into loaders and their significance.
-I will also show how to write a loader with source map.
+I will also show how to write a loader with a source map.

 You can find the sources used in this post at [my github repository](https://github.com/GuyMograbi/webpack-the-missing-guide) alongside instructions on how to use it.